Where Legends Never Die!

 Gods, spirits, heroes, creatures, and urban legends

-Uli : The Hawaiian Goddess of Sorcery, Serenity, and Moral Balance
+Eir : The Norse Goddess of Healing and Mercy

 Concepts